Summary Of Significant Accounting Policies

 Accrued maintenance liability

 Under our aircraft leases, the lessee is responsible for maintenance and repairs and other operating expenses related to the flight equipment during the term of the lease.
-When an aircraft is not subject to a lease, we may incur maintenance and repair expenses for our aircraft.
-Maintenance and repair expenses are recorded in leasing expenses; to the extent such expenses are incurred by us.
+In certain instances, such as when an aircraft is not subject to a lease, we may incur maintenance and repair expenses for our aircraft.
+Maintenance and repair expenses are recorded in leasing expenses in our Consolidated Income Statements, to the extent such expenses are incurred by us.

-We may be obligated to make additional payments to the lessee for maintenance-related expenses, primarily related to usage of major life-limited components prior to commencement of the lease (“lessor maintenance contributions”).
-For all lease contracts, lessor maintenance contributions are recognized as leasing expenses when incurred.
+We may be obligated to make additional payments to the lessee for maintenance related expenses, primarily related to usage of major life-limited components existing at the inception of the lease (“lessor maintenance contributions”).
+For all lease contracts, we expense planned major maintenance activities, such as lessor maintenance contributions, when incurred.
+The expense is recorded in leasing expenses in our Consolidated Income Statements.
 In the case we have established an accrual as an assumed liability for such payment in connection with the purchase of an aircraft with a lease attached, such payments are charged against the existing accrual.

 For all lease contracts acquired as part of the ILFC Transaction, we determined the fair value of our maintenance liability, including lessor maintenance contributions, using the present value of the expected cash outflows.
 The discounted amounts are accreted in subsequent periods to their respective nominal values up until the expected maintenance event dates using the effective interest method.
 The accretion amounts are recorded as increases to interest expense in our Consolidated Income Statements.

 Debt and deferred debt issuance costs